 Each WebDialer service can support up to 4 cps, therefore one node can be configured to run the WebDialer service in this example.
 This would allow for future growth of WebDialer usage.
-In order to maintain WebDialer capacity during a server failure, additional backup WebDialer servers should be deployed to provide redundancy.
+In order to maintain WebDialer capacity during a server node failure, additional backup WebDialer server nodes should be deployed to provide redundancy.